IBM-Bluemix-Docs/ComposeForRedis/reference-architecture.md

 Auto-scaling is designed to respond to the short-to-medium term trends of your database.
 Every minute, your service is checked and if it is running short on RAM, then more units are allocated to the deployment.

-Auto-scaling does not scale down deployments where disk/memory usage has shrunk.
-The resources provisioned to your databases will remain for your future needs, or until you scale down your deployment manually.
+Auto-scaling does not scale down deployments when disk or memory usage reduces.
+Resources remain for your future needs, or until you scale down your deployment manually.
-{: .tip}
+{: tip}